dpwe/audfprint/README-dpwe-audfprint.txt

 landmarks/sec), fanout (number of hashes per landmark), and ncores (number of cores used in multiprocessing) for both dpwe_builder and dpwe_matcher.

-The audfprint package includes three example config files:
+The audfprint package includes four example config files:

   config.txt       - specifies density=70 and fanout=8, the defaults
-  config1.txt  - has density=50 and fanout=6, for a smaller, faster, and
+  config_low.txt   - has density=50 and fanout=6, for a smaller, faster, and
                      less accurate example
-  config2.txt  - has density=100 and fanout=10, for a larger, slower, and
+  config2_high.txt - has density=100 and fanout=10, for a larger, slower, and
   	             more accurate example
+  config2_tiny.txt - has density=20 and fanout=3, corresponding to the
+                     default settings for audfprint.py, for a very fast/small reference database.

 EXAMPLE PERFORMANCE

-On a 12-core Xeon E5-2420 (1.9 GHz) machine, using ncores=4, using the
+On a 12-core Xeon E5-2420 (1.9 GHz) machine, using ncores=4, for the
 standard GTZAN set of 1000 30-second clips as reference, and the released set of 1062 queries as queries: